 Who we are

-Edukid is a Christian UK registered charity that helps children living in poverty and conflict have an education.
+Edukid is a Christian UK registered charity that helps to remove the barriers to education faced by children living in poverty and conflict.

 In the territories we support Edukid avoids imposing ‘western ideals’ by partnering with local people and organisations, helping them to develop projects born out of their deeper cultural understanding of what is needed and likely to be effective.